hnatiukr/sublime-scheme-fleet/README.md

 # sublime-scheme-fleet

-A dark color scheme with highlighting for Sublime Text based on JetBrains Fleet colors.
+A dark color scheme with highlighting for Sublime Text.

 ![Screenshot](fleet-color-scheme.png)